stuvusIT/ansible_systemd_network/README.md

-# Ansible role for systemd-networkd
+# Ansible role for network configuration using systemd-networkd

-This role translates YAML into a [systemd-networkd](https://www.freedesktop.org/software/systemd/man/systemd-networkd.html) configuration. "systemd-networkd is a system service that manages networks".
+This role translates YAML into a [systemd-networkd](https://www.freedesktop.org/software/systemd/man/systemd-networkd.html) configuration.
+"systemd-networkd is a system service that manages networks".
+For DNS resolution, you can choose between systemd-resolved and resolvconf.

 ## Requirements